 3:27 p.m.: The earthquake sets off a tsunami.
 The first wave arrives at the Fukushima Daiichi Nuclear Power Plant in the form of a 13-foot-high wave, which is deflected by a sea wall built to withstand waves up to 33 feet high.

 3:35 p.m.: A second wave, this one over 50 feet high, breaches the wall.
-It destroys seawater pumps, drowns power panels that distribute energy to water pumps, and surges into basements where backup generators are housed.
-In five of the six reactors, AC power is lost; without the power, water pumps can’t provide the steady flow of cool water to the reactors’ intensely hot cores.
+It destroys seawater pumps, drowns power panels that distribute energy to water pumps and surges into basements where backup generators are housed.
+In five of the six reactors, AC power is lost; without the power, water pumps can’t provide a steady flow of cool water to the reactors’ intensely hot cores.
 Without the regular flow of cooling water, a meltdown will inevitably follow.

 3:37 p.m.: With flooding having destroyed the generator’s backup batteries, Unit 1 loses DC power as well.
 The control room for Units 1 and 2 goes dark, depriving power plant operators any capacity for monitoring the two reactors.

 Just before 6 p.m.: A work crew goes to the 4th floor of the Unit 1 reactor building without protective clothing.
 Their dosimeters read off-the-scale levels of radiation, indicating that the core of Unit 1 is exposed and its fuel rods ruptured.

 7:03 p.m.: Prime Minister Naoto Kan declares a nuclear emergency.